-Explicit teaching can occur as a whole-class, with groups, or with individuals, but should not be presented as a form of punishment.
+Explicit teaching can occur as a whole-class, with groups, or with individuals as part of a multi-tiered system of supports.
 Explicit teaching should be utilised as a proactive measure that inclusively provides all students with the support and skills required for success.

 Structure and Routine:

 Consistent classroom procedures and patterns for accomplishing tasks and the demands of the day assist students in meeting expectations and self-regulating their engagement.

 Just like with behaviour expectations and social skills, routines and procedures must be taught, practiced and reinforced.
 When structures and routines are explicit, students have a greater sense of security and become more independent.

 Consideration of the purpose of structures and routines, how they are communicated, how change/amendment is supported, and what their impact and effectiveness is for all students, should occur in the development phase and during regular review.

 Antecedent Based Intervention: